BOXLEGENDARY/Dex/README.md

 >    - Mostly keeping it fresh and adding more features.
 >    - Uses stable third-party components.
 > 5. I didn’t add any unnecessary or overkill functions.
+> 6. open a gitHub issue to report any problems.

 ---